wbamberg/idl-reference/docs/nsIStreamTransportService.md

 </tr>

 <tr>
-<td>aStream</td>
+<td>aStartOffset</td>
-<td>       The input stream that will be read on a background thread.
+<td>       The input stream will be read starting from this offset.
+Pass
-       This stream must implement "blocking" stream semantics.
+       -1 to read from the current stream offset.
+NOTE: this parameter
+       is ignored if the stream does not support nsISeekableStream.
 </td>
 </tr>

 <tr>
-<td>aStream</td>
+<td>aReadLimit</td>
-<td>       The input stream that will be read on a background thread.
+<td>       This parameter limits the number of bytes that will be read from
-       This stream must implement "blocking" stream semantics.
+       the input stream.
+Pass -1 to read everything.
 </td>
 </tr>

 <tr>
-<td>aStream</td>
-<td>       The input stream that will be read on a background thread.
-       This stream must implement "blocking" stream semantics.
+<td>aCloseWhenDone</td>
+<td>       Specify this flag to have the input stream closed once its
+       contents have been completely read.
 </td>
 </tr>